Minimal Computing #

 Responsive images can also be really useful in making sure that only the minimal image size needed is served to a user.
 This approach involves generating each image in several sizes, and letting the user’s browser select the one which is most appropriate for their screen size, resolution, and DPI.
 This means that a user on a large Apple monitor may receive a large, clear image file, but that a user on a small phone will receive an image a fraction of the size.

 As image creation usually requires multiple sizes and formats to be created, this is often an automated process.
 Check the documentation or support for your server setup to see if this can be enabled.
-For instance, WordPress has multiple plugins that can do this, alongside other optimisations (sadly, a full comparison is outside the scope of this document).
+For instance, WordPress has multiple plugins that can do this, alongside other optimisations (sadly, a full comparison is outside the scope of this toolkit).

 Minify HTML, CSS and scripts #